asayers/tailsrv/README.md

 ## tailsrv vs Kafka

+Kafka does three things:

+1. **Collating** messages from multiple producers into a single stream
+2. **Indexing** streams by message number
+3. **Broadcasting** streams to consumers

+(Actually Kafka does many many things, but these are the main ones.)

+tailsrv only handles broadcasting.
+If you need collating or indexing functionality, you should roll some software for that yourself and run it alongside tailsrv on the fileserver.

+### Horizontal scalability

-Kafka does something very similar to tailsrv, but is designed to handle throughputs which would be too much for a single fileserver.
+Kafka is designed to handle throughputs which would be too much for a single fileserver.
 If you're in that kind of situation, then I'm sorry!
-You're about to give up a lot of nice things in the name of horizontal scalability.
-Kafka can help ease the pain a little.
+Kafka may help ease the pain a little.

 If you _can_ handle everything with a single node though, you're in luck!
 You can get away with tailsrv, which is about a million times easier to set up and manage.

-### Fan-in
+### Collating

 Kafka provides an API for reading streams, and also an API for writing to them.  tailsrv only does the reading side: it doesn't help you coalesce data.